-What Makes Regenerative Medicine Different?
+What Makes Restorative Medicine Different?

 So we knew we did not want pharmaceuticals nor surgical intervention to address degeneration.
 But what is so impressive about stem cells to meet the needs of my wife and others with degenerative joints?

-Regenerative medicine with stem cells allowed my wife to have no downtime after the procedure, mitigate her pain and restore function by prompting her body to heal itself.
+Restorative medicine with stem cells allowed my wife to have no downtime after the procedure, mitigate her pain and restore function by prompting her body to heal itself.

-The source we choose for regenerative medicine is afterbirth tissue including the umbilical cord, amniotic membrane, placenta, and chorionic membrane.
+The source we choose for restorative medicine is afterbirth tissue including the umbilical cord, amniotic membrane, placenta, and chorionic membrane.
 These allogeneic sources carry no risk of tissue rejection because they lack HLA antigens.

 Similar to a surrogate mother who does not reject carrying a baby that shares no genetics with her.
 Stem cells orchestrate healing in a multitude of ways; First because some of the stem cell tissue is polar it has the ability to hone towards the area of inflammation after being injected.